FountainExponential/web/README.md

 The Character list should be created from the Characters used in the script.
 A list of possible Characters could be added to the metadata to make it possible to select the character in the editor.
 Be able to view where a character is used in the text and to jump to that part of the text is helpfull, but is mostly a thing of the editor not the format.

 ### Commonmark
 Commonmark is the Markdown standard all Markdown implementers agree on.
 Fountain is a bit strange, because it does not adhere to the Commonmark standard.
-The thinking being that Fountain is specific for screenplay writing and things like tables will never be in a screenplay.
+The thinking being that Fountain is specific for screenplay writing and things like tables will never be in a normal screenplay.
 Adding missing Commonmark functionality will make it easier for experienced Markdown users to pick it up.

 #### Links for interactive Diverts
 Adding links will enable branching stories like Gamebooks.
 Following links you can move from text to text, allowing you to create your own story.
 Links are different from deviations or detours in that links have to be clicked by the user to make the story continue and the other ones do not.